IrSg/Angular-Starter/README.md

 ngFor
 inserting another component view

-#Components talking to each other through a service
+# Components talking to each other through a service

-to create a service, run: % ng g service services/[service path]
+To create a service, run: % ng g service services/[service path]

 This loads the key setup in the service file.
 Note the imports from rxjs in the service (Observable, Subject) and in the receiving component (Subscription)